jyotisman-ds/TensorFlow_projects/README.md

                         .
 ```

-- Finally, a confusion matrix is plotted to quick visual summary of how the classifier does on unseen data.
+- Finally, a confusion matrix is plotted to get a quick visual summary of how the classifier does on unseen data.
 The brightly lit diagonal justifies the ~85% accuracy seen before.

 _Tools : Python, Tensorflow, Keras, sklearn, Tensorflow_datasets, Tensorflow.js, html, javascript, Matplotlib, Google Colab_